 Inlays & Onlays

 Dental caries erode part of the teeth, which creates holes that sometimes involve one or more layers of the teeth.
 Restoration techniques are required to repair teeth with dental caries.
-Inlays and onlays are alternatives to crown restorations or fillings and are available for all age groups at Peninsula Family Dental Center.
+Inlays and onlays are alternatives to crown restorations or dental fillings and are available for all age groups at Peninsula Family Dental Center.
 Inlays and onlays are used when the damage to the tooth is not bad enough to need a crown, but it is too bad for a basic filling.
 An inlay is a preformed filling that fills a cavity and part of the chewing surface but does not extend over the cusps of the teeth.
 It is inserted into the cavity in one whole piece.
 Onlays, on the other hand, incorporate one or more cusps of the implicated tooth.
 Onlays are mainly used for molars and premolars.

 Types of Inlays and Onlays